KatsuteTF/Machine-Attacks/README.md

 # Machine Attacks

+Check the [releases](https://github.com/KatsuteTF/Machine-Attacks/releases) tab for downloads.

 Machine Attacks includes all map, navigation, population, and premium upgrade files.
 Does not include episode 0.

 * Machine Attacks v2
 * Machine Attacks v3
 * Premium Upgrade HUD for Machine Attacks

-Check the [releases](https://github.com/KatsuteTF/Machine-Attacks/releases) tab for downloads.
+Add `sv_allow_point_servercommand always` to config for all of these maps.

+Add `tf_grapplinghook_enable 1` to config for episode 13.

 ## &nbsp;